hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

       ...
   )
   ```
-  In the Smart Contract struct add following code:
+  In the SmartContract class definition file, add the following code:
   ```go
   import (
       ...